iris-edu/yasmine-stationxml-cli/README.md

-Internally, the flags are used to set the 'scnl_filter' (really NSLC since network.station.location.chanel, but anyway ...)
+Internally, the flags are used to set the 'scnl_filter' (really NSLC since network.station.location.channel, but anyway ...)

 By default, if no --level_.. flag is set, the level is assumed to be "root" so that any field you wish to modify must be part of the StationXML/Obspy_inventory root: